diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 - small caches
 - energy efficient ALUs, that are long-latency but heavily pipelined for high throughput
 - simple control (no branch prediction, just in-order execution)
-- high bandwith
--
-- i core della GPU sono + semplici perchè hanno meno CU
-- bandwith + alta (x la sua ram)
+- high bandwith (the rate at which data can be transferred between CUDA cores and the GPUs dedicated local memory (VRAM) is very high)
 >[!figure] img
 ![[Pasted image 20251126110026.png]]
-the are many more ALUs, however they are simpler, and grouped into
+the are many more ALUs, however they are simpler and grouped (not every ALU is independent), because each group is controlled by a single CU

 ## architecture of CUDA-capable GPUs
 >[!info] img